 Tip: Multi-day Krakow Tourist Cards offer museum entry and free bus and tram travel between sights such as Wawel Royal Castle, the striking 14th-century St. Mary’s Basilica and the huge 10-acre Main Market Square.

-Safety: Even though many websites suggest that is one of the safest cities in Europe, of course, is safe to travel to Poland as well as taking your family.
-Like any parent, I am concerned while traveling ANYWHERE in the world, as we live in a crazy but beautiful world, every precaution is needed and be safe.
+Safety: Even though many websites suggest that it is one of the safest cities in Europe, of course, it is safe to travel to Poland as well as take your family.
+Like any parent, I am concerned while travelling ANYWHERE in the world, as we live in a crazy but beautiful world, and every precaution is needed and be safe.
 Pickpocketers are everywhere in any city in any country.

-When traveling Anywhere, just make sure you research a bit about where you travel… and that’s why I write the city guides and you are reading it.
+When travelling anywhere, just make sure you research a bit about where you travel… and that’s why I write the city guides and you are reading them.

 Where to Stay: